US opens COVID vaccine to little kids, shots begin next week

 SHOULD MY LITTLE ONE BE VACCINATED?

-Yes, according to the CDC’s advisers.
+Yes, according to the CDC.
 While COVID-19 has been the most dangerous for older adults, younger people, including children, can also get very sick.

 Hospitalizations surged during the omicron wave.
 Since the start of the pandemic, about 480 children under age 5 are counted among the nation’s more than 1 million COVID-19 deaths, according to federal data.